godpeny/pages/main/src/blog-post.0.md

 #### Offline Training
 Traditional machine learning is performed offline using the batch learning method.
 In batch learning, data is accumulated over a period of time.
 The machine learning model is then trained with this accumulated data from time to time in batches.

+### Curse of Dimensionality
+Curse of Dimensionality refers to the phenomenon where the efficiency and effectiveness of algorithms deteriorate as the dimensionality of the data increases exponentially.

+In high-dimensional spaces, data points become sparse, making it challenging to discern meaningful patterns or relationships due to the vast amount of data required to adequately sample the space.
+Curse of Dimensionality significantly impacts machine learning algorithms in various ways.
+It leads to increased computational complexity, longer training times, and higher resource requirements.
+Moreover, it escalates the risk of overfitting and spurious correlations, hindering the algorithms' ability to generalize well to unseen data.

+##### How to Overcome the Curse of Dimensionality?
+To overcome the curse of dimensionality, you can consider the following strategies:

+1. Dimensionality Reduction Techniques
+- Feature Selection: Identify and select the most relevant features from the original dataset while discarding irrelevant or redundant ones.
+This reduces the dimensionality of the data, simplifying the model and improving its efficiency.
+- Feature Extraction: Transform the original high-dimensional data into a lower-dimensional space by creating new features that capture the essential information.
+Techniques such as Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE) are commonly used for feature extraction.

+2. Data Preprocessing:
+- Normalization: Scale the features to a similar range to prevent certain features from dominating others, especially in distance-based algorithms.
+- Handling Missing Values: Address missing data appropriately through imputation or deletion to ensure robustness in the model training process.

 ### Tips for reading papers
 Compile list of paper (including blogs and medium posts) and skipping around the list.
 Steady learning, Not short burst.